zhanglong-ustc/RAL-PRVR/README.md

 ## Run

 > RAL is *plug‑and‑play* and can be attached to PRVR backbones.
-The commands below mirror the standard training/eval pipeline; RAL will be enabled via the config/model flags.

 **Train on TVR**
 ```bash